 What current COVID-19 protocols are in place at Pacific University?

-All Pacific University students and employees are required to be vaccinated against COVID-19.
+All Pacific University students and employees are required to be up to date on COVID-19 vaccinations and boosters.
 Learn more about vaccine requirements, exemptions and availability.

 Guests at campus events also are required to be vaccinated.
 Vaccination requirements do not apply to Pacific University health clinics, where additional protocols are in place.
 Vaccine requirements also do not apply to students and families in the Early Learning Community, which has its own school-based protocols.